Graduate Diploma in Sport and Exercise Science

-You will be to specialise in one of the following key pathways:
+Students will be able to specialise in one of the following key pathways:

 This programme may lead into postgraduate study including a Master of Science (Sport and Exercise Science).